cgwire/kitsu/docs/getting-started-client/README.md

 ### Detail of the playlist

-On the left part you keep acess to the different playlist, On the center part you see the different elements of the selected playlist, it can be assets or shots.
+On the left part you keep access to the different playlist, On the center part you see the different elements of the selected playlist, it can be assets or shots.

 ![Client playlist global page](../img/getting-started/client_playlist_detaill.png)